 Country house with monastic roots, once home to William Henry Fox Talbot, inventor of the photographic negative

-Ancient stone circle, museum and manor house in the heart of the Avebury World Heritage Site.
+Ancient stone circle ane museum in the heart of the Avebury World Heritage Site.

 Homely and welcoming 18th-century townhouse in the heart of Salisbury's Cathedral Close